BrianLeek/TheTechGame-Video-Uploader/README.md

 ## Usage

-Run main.py then the script will ask you for the ID for the video on YouTube you would like to download.
-Example of a video ID looks like: dQw4w9WgXcQ.
+Run `main.py` then the script will ask you for the ID for the video on YouTube you would like to download.
+Example of a video ID looks like: `dQw4w9WgXcQ`.
 Then a few things will happen after you input the ID:

 1. The script will use YouTube DL to download the video.
-2. After, the script will go to TheTechGame.com and login with the set info.
+2. After the script will go to TheTechGame.com and login with the set info.
-3. Then, the script will open the submit video page and enter the required info.
+3. Then the script will open the submit video page and enter the required info.
 4. Submits the video and exits the script.

 That's it!
 It isn't the fastest method or the best but it works.